-Yet despite these overwhelming benefits, local school systems across America offer few or no financial literacy courses to their students.
+Yet despite these overwhelming benefits, local school systems across America offer few or no financial literacy courses.
 The fact is, it's up to you to teach your kids about spending, saving and using credit cards properly.

 How are parents supposed to navigate this issue?

-For credit card applicants under 21, the CARD Act requires proof of income to qualify for an account.
+For credit card applicants under 21, the law requires proof of income to qualify for an account.
 If a teen doesn’t have verifiable income, he or she needs to have a parent or guardian co-sign for their card.

-There are lots of options available to help you manage your teen's credit when they get started.
-For example, you can request your card issuer to add your child to your own account, making him or her an authorized user.
-Or you may decide to set them up with their own prepaid debit card.
+There are lots of options available to help you manage your teen's credit.
+For example, you can request that your card issuer add your child to your credit card account, making him or her an authorized user.
+Or you may decide to set kids up with their own prepaid debit cards.

-It's never too early or too late to get started in responsible finance-but before you sign on to giving your teen his or her first credit card, make sure to get them a good grounding with these basics:
+But before you sign on to giving your teen his or her first credit card, take these steps to provide a good grounding in financial basics.

-Children between the ages of 13 and 16 can understand the basic concept of financial responsibility and can start to use a checking account.
+Children between ages 13 and 16 are old enough to understand the basic concept of financial responsibility and should be ready to start to use a checking account.

-According to Gail Cunningham of the National Foundation for Credit Counseling, parents can gauge their teenager's financial responsibility by monitoring how they manage the checking account.
+Parents can gauge a teenager's financial responsibility by monitoring how they manage a checking account.
 If your teen has either overdrawn the balance or ignored the account, he or she is not ready for a credit card.

 2. Monitor spending behavior